bluerobotics/Cockpit-docs/content/usage/advanced/index.md

 It is [not currently possible](https://github.com/bluerobotics/cockpit/issues/1513) to manually specify the vehicle's current position, GPS origin, or home location.

-##### Video Player
+#### Video Widgets

-The video player widget displays an available WebRTC video stream, as set up through the [Video Configuration menu](#video-streams-configuration).
-BlueOS uses the [MAVLink Camera Manager](https://github.com/mavlink/mavlink-camera-manager) to automatically create a WebRTC stream for applicable video streams.
-{{ easy_image(src="video-widget", width=400, center=true) }}
+Cockpit has a few different widgets for handling videos from different sources.

-Multiple video widgets can be added to display different video streams.

-Configuration allows selecting which video stream to display, flipping and rotating the stream image, and choosing how the frames should fit within the widget:
+Multiple video widgets can be added to display different video streams, with options for how the frames should fit within the widget:

 - **cover**: maintains the video aspect ratio, but expands the frames to fully cover the widget, and crops off the sides or top+bottom if they extend beyond the widget boundaries
 - **fill**: stretches the frames so that all sides are against the corresponding widget boundary
 - **contain**: maintains the video aspect ratio, but shrinks the frames to fully fit inside the widget, adding transparent padding at the sides / above+below as necessary

+##### WebRTC Video Player

+WebRTC Video Player widgets can display an available WebRTC video stream, as set up through the [Video Configuration menu](#video-streams-configuration).
+BlueOS uses the [MAVLink Camera Manager](https://github.com/mavlink/mavlink-camera-manager) to automatically create a WebRTC stream for applicable video streams.
+{{ easy_image(src="video-widget", width=400, center=true) }}

+Configuration allows selecting which video stream to display, flipping and rotating the stream image, and choosing how the frames should fit within the widget (as described above):
 {{ easy_image(src="video-widget-config", width=400, center=true) }}

 If your video stream is having some issues, the available stream performance statistics may help to determine